 Description of Kensington Forum

-Kensington Forum is a proposed development at the Holiday Inn hotel site on Cromwell Road, London SW7.
+Kensington Forum is a mixed-use development at the Holiday Inn hotel site on Cromwell Road, London SW7.

 2019 June - Mayor called in the plans last year after they had been thrown out by Kensington and Chelsea.
 Queensgate Investments and Rockwell's called in plans for a 749-room hotel and serviced apartment redevelopment of the Kensington Forum Hotel in central London have been rubberstamped by the mayor of London after the duo agreed to provide 100% social houisng.
 The application to redevelop the Kensington Forum Hotel will deliver 62 homes, all of which will be available at social rent levels for Londoners on low incomes.
 The proposals were rejected by the Royal Borough of Kensington and Chelsea in September 2018, before the Mayor assumed responsibility for the application in order to subject it to further scrutiny in November.
 Queensgate and Rockwell agreed to increase the number of homes to 62 and make all of them affordable.
 They had previously proposed for 20 of the original 46 homes to be affordable.
 The mayor said Kensington and Chelsea has "consistently failed to meet the Mayor’s housing targets in recent years, and the Mayor has pushed his planning powers to their limits in order to deliver more affordable homes in the borough".
 The Mayor of London, Sadiq Khan, said: “I welcome the developer committing to provide 100 per cent social housing in this scheme – in a borough that has consistently failed to meet its housing targets.
 Having considered all the evidence available to me, I have decided to approve this application.”